 - show your Pilot Certificate - Advanced Operations proof of registration upon flying

-- request an RPAS Flight Authorization from air traffic control agencies like NAV CANADA in order to fly in controlled airspace (to know more about Canadian airspace class, check this)
+- request an RPAS Flight Authorization from air traffic control agencies like NAV CANADA in order to fly in controlled airspace (to know more about Canadian airspace class, click here).

 - fly only within the operational limits of your drone

-You are compelled to submit a drone safety assurance declaration to the TCCA.
-Not doing so could lead to paying fines–CA$ 1,000-3,000 for individually-owned drones and CA$ 5,000-15,000 for corporation-owned drones.
+What if you have a modified drone that you can’t find in the TCCA list?
+Well, in that case you’ll have to submit a drone safety assurance declaration to the TCCA.
+Not doing so could lead to paying fines--CA$ 1,000-3,000 for individually-owned drones and CA$ 5,000-15,000 for corporation-owned drones.
 To submit a declaration, you may check this link.

 Drones that weigh below 250 g and more than 25 kg neither fall into basic nor advanced operations.
 If you have a micro drone (below 250 g), you just have to make sure you won’t put other people or aircraft in danger.
 If your drone weighs more than 25 kg, you have to secure an SFOC from the TCCA.